 While Garnett’s men were busily erecting fortifications at Laurel Hill and Rich Mountain, McClellan arrived at Grafton on June 23, 1861, to coordinate an attack upon the Confederates.
 McClellan moved three divisions south from Clarksburg and ordered Morris’s brigade at Philippi to join him.

 On July 6, Union Brigadier General Newton Schleich sent out advance scouts from Company A of the 3rd Regiment Ohio Volunteer Infantry under Captain Lawson.
 Lawson’s men encountered Confederate pickets of Lieutenant Colonel John M. Heck’s Regiment at Middle Fork Bridge.
-Initially, the Rebel pickets surrounded the Federals, but after a heated skirmish, the Yankees cut their way out, losing one man killed and having five more wounded.
+Initially, the Confederate pickets surrounded the Federals, but after a heated skirmish, the Yankees cut their way out, losing one man killed and having five more wounded.

-Aftermath of the Battle of Middle Fork Bridge
+An Account of the Battle of Middle Fork Bridge

 Casualties at the Battle of Middle Fork Bridge were light by later Civil War measures.
 The Union reported fewer than ten casualties (1 killed, 5 wounded).
 Confederate losses were fewer than 10.
-More facts about the battle, casualties, and participants can be found in our fact sheet.

 The Confederate failure to hold Middle Fork Bridge aided the federal advance toward Rich Mountain, where they won an important battle on July 11, 1861.
 The Union victory at the Battle of Rich Mountain helped to secure federal control of western Virginia and contributed to the establishment of the state of West Virginia in 1863.